 I couldn’t be around the color red for over a year.

 I didn’t get the help I needed until 2010.
 My OCD was severe enough to get into intensive outpatient therapy.
 It took me two hours to drive to the three-week ERP-intensive program.
 The plan was to do sessions every day for several hours.
 At first, I thought ERP was a joke, but after a few weeks, something clicked for me.
 Suddenly, my OCD felt like a complete waste of my time.

 I began to ask myself: Is OCD real?
 All of this time, has my OCD been a complete lie?
 And it was.
 It took a lot of work and consistency within that work to come to those realizations.
 I faced my intrusive thoughts head on without giving into them.
 To put things as succinctly as I can, it was here that I broke my belief system surrounding my OCD, while breaking the foundation between my obsessions and compulsions.

-For anyone hesitant to start ERP therapy with NOCD, reach out to one of our peer advisors.
+For anyone hesitant to start ERP therapy with NOCD, reach out to one of our Member Advocates.
 Listen to their story and how they succeeded in reaching their goals through treatment.
-Peer advisors are the pillars of support, by your side through your treatment when you have questions.
+Member Advocates are the pillars of support, by your side through your treatment when you have questions.
 They want to help, and they want you to get your life back from OCD.

 If you are living with OCD and want help please reach out and schedule a 15 minute call to learn more about OCD, ERP therapy and how our trained staff of experts can help you.

 - ERP Therapy